Together-Java/TJ-Bot/Code-in-the-cloud-(codespaces).md

 On the first run, this might take around 3 minutes, because it will first have to download all dependencies, generate the database and compile the code.

+Once the terminal reads `[main] INFO  org.togetherjava.tjbot.Application - Bot is ready`, you are done!

 ### Have fun

 The bot is now running and connected to your server, hurray 🎉

 You can now execute commands and see the bot do its magic:

-Once the terminal reads `[main] INFO  org.togetherjava.tjbot.Application - Bot is ready` you can start using it! 🎉

 ![pong](https://i.imgur.com/0x3GsnU.png)